 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Selenium-containing proteins or enzymes are called as selenoproteins or selenoenzymes respectively.
-Some of the most important selenoenzymes are glutathione peroxidase, iodothyronine deiodinases, thioredoxin reductase, glutathione-S-transferase etc.
+Selenium-containing proteins or enzymes are called selenoproteins or selenoenzymes respectively.
+Some of the most important selenoenzymes are glutathione peroxidase, iodothyronine deiodinases, thioredoxin reductase, glutathione-S-transferase, etc.

 Bioavailability and different forms of selenium